International Student Admissions

 Founded in 1890, Wesleyan is one of 228 national liberal arts colleges.
-Over 40 programs of study are offered and the student-to-faculty ratio is 13:1.
+Over 40 programs of study are offered and the student-to-faculty ratio is 11:1.
 Wesleyan’s faculty and staff offer personal attention from the admissions and financial aid process to life beyond graduation.
+In fall of 2023, the College welcomed the largest freshman international cohort in 20 years.
 In order to help you understand the services available to international students, here are the answers to the most frequently asked questions.

 How many international students are enrolled at Wesleyan?

-West Virginia Wesleyan has 1,050 students from 35 states and 17 countries.
-We have 72 international students enrolled this year from the following countries: Australia, Belgium, Brazil, Canada, Croatia, Denmark, Ecuador, France, Hong Kong, Japan, Nepal, Northern Ireland, Serbia, South Korea, Spain, The United Kingdom, and Venezuela.
+West Virginia Wesleyan has 1,050 students from 36 states and 21 countries.
+We have recently enrolled international students from the following countries: Australia, Belgium, Brazil, Canada, Croatia, Denmark, Ecuador, France, Hong Kong, Japan, Nepal, Northern Ireland, Serbia, South Korea, Spain, The United Kingdom, and Venezuela.

 What student services are offered to international students?

 Wesleyan has an International Student Advisor who assists students with questions about visas and College policies.
 Each student has an academic advisor to assist with the scheduling of classes and academic program selections.
 Personal attention endures at Wesleyan.